bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 - **HTTP Request Actions** can send arbitrary HTTP requests, including custom URL parameters, headers, and a JSON body
    - These are best for basic communication with arbitrary APIs
+   - Parameters that are defined using [Input Widgets](#input-widgets) can be easily modified during operation
 {{ easy_image(src="custom-http-action", width=400, center=true) }}
 - **JavaScript Actions** are a blank canvas, with all the possibilities (but also the complexities) of programming your own functionalities